HB9IIU/ESP32-ISS-Tracker/README.md

 All the required libraries are already included in the repository’s `lib` folder. **There is no need to install additional libraries**—this ensures that the project compiles and runs seamlessly.

 ---

-### Acknowledgments

-A heartfelt thank you to the authors and contributors of the libraries used in this project.
-Your work has made it possible to bring this project to life.
-Each library brings a unique capability, and we deeply appreciate the time, effort, and expertise invested in creating and maintaining them. 🙏

----
 ## Hardware Assembly

 - You will find the wiring diagram in the `doc` folder of this repository.